 Özer completed a Bachelor of Performing Arts with honours, at Monash University (2004).
-Following her university training Özer’s work has received Australia Council for the Arts, Arts Victoria and Yarra Ranges Council funding support and she was a recipient of Australia Council and Arts Victoria's MAPS (managing and producing services) program 2009-2011.
+Following her university training Özer’s work has been the recipient of Australia Council for the Arts, Creative Victoria and Yarra Ranges Council funding.

 Her recent work includes; Framework presented at Tarrawarra Museum of Art (2016), In Real Life presented at HillsceneLIVE Festival (2016) Dance X presented at Yarra Ranges Museum of Art (2017), This is where it happened presented in public spaces in Healesville and Lilydale (2016 and 2017 respectively), Calling it as part of the Force of Nature exhibition at Yarra Ranges Regional Museum and It Takes a Town a youth participatory public art project in collaboration with Yarra Ranges Council in Healesville (2018).
 Ozer is currently facilitating a seniors contemporary dance residency program in the metro regional town centre of Koo Wee Rup.